 Smith River State Park has one put-in point (Camp Baker) and one take-out point (Eden Bridge) for the entire 59-mile stretch.
 The river is accessible only by non-motorized watercraft, including; rafts, canoes, kayaks and drift boats.
 Rowers and paddlers should have at least intermediate level skills.
 On average, visitors take four days to float the river.

 The Smith River is so popular that a permit is required to float it.
 The permit process allows visitors a quality, multi-day float in relative solitude.

-From May 15 - July 15 floaters can stay on the river a maximum of four nights only.
 To help preserve the unique quality of the Smith River canyon, overnight camping must take place at designated boat camps.

 Since the Smith River flows through a remote canyon, there are some things to keep in mind for this adventure; there are no public services from Camp Baker to Eden Bridge.
 Floaters must carry their own food, water, safety, camping equipment and a fishing license.
 It is advisable to bring all the drinking water you will need for the duration of your trip, as there is no drinking water available at the put-in location of Camp Baker.
 Also, Camp Baker does not have trash dumpsters, but one is available at the Eden Bridge takeout point along with aluminum-recycling bins.